nutterb/StudyPlanning/DevelopmentGuidelines.md

 3. **Params:** Include the parameter domain of each study parameter in the param definitioni.
 4. **Details:**
     + Formula for the estimation
+    + Behavior for out-of-domain values
-    + Guidelines for when to use parallel processing
+    + Guidelines for when to use parallel processing (if any)
 5. **Default Interval Limits**: A table with three columns giving the default limits for the function.
     + Study parameter
     + Lower interval limit